 Who are you and where are you from?

 I am a mom to both a human and dog, runner, yogini, writer and grain free recipe maker and stand up paddle board (SUP) enthusiast.

 I was born and raised in Colorado (the Denver area) and also spent every summer in Minnesota on a lake.
 Being near that water has always made me feel more calm and at peace.
 After a few years in Arizona (the opposite of being near water, even in the northern Arizona mountains), I live in San Diego only a few miles from the ocean.

 How long have you been practicing and teaching yoga?

-Over 15 years ago I started practicing yoga as a way to stretch and supplement my daily running activities.
-After considering yoga teacher training for a few years, I realized I loved teaching but wanted to help others on their yogic journey.
-After completing my 200 hour RYT (registered yoga training), I went on right away and got 75+ more hours toward a 300 hour teacher training.
+Over 17 years ago I started practicing yoga as a way to stretch and supplement my daily running activities.
+During my graduate education and for the first 8 years of my school teaching career, yoga and running were the only things that made me content.
+After considering yoga teacher training for a few years, I realized I loved teaching but wanted to help others through yoga.
+I completed a 200 hour yoga teacher training (RYT) and have started to work toward completing my 300 hour teacher training.

 The training I received was primarily in Hatha and Vinyasa yoga, therefore I primarily teach Vinyasa and Yin yoga.
 In the last couple years I have combined my love of both and teach a Flow to Yin class twice a week.